2021 Wheelchair Rugby League World Cup: Qualification

 England, as hosts, and France, as holders of the world cup were given automatic entry to the competition.
 Other nations were invited to submit entries and six were chosen against a range of criteria including current international and domestic infrastructure and plans for growth.
 The six nations selected to join England and France in the tournament are Australia, Norway, Scotland, Spain, United States and Wales.
 Norway was replaced by Ireland due to the former being unable to prepare sufficiently for the tournament due to COVID-19 pandemic related issues.

 Draw

 The teams were drawn into two groups of four.
 The two seeded teams were England (Group A) and France (Group B).
 The draw was made at Buckingham Palace on 16 January 2020.
 Teams from pool 1 were drawn by Prince Harry, Duke of Sussex, pool 2 was drawn by Katherine Grainger and pool 3 by Jason Robinson.
 Norway was replaced by Ireland after the draw.
 The fixtures were announced on 21 July 2020.
-All the games in the tournament weree played as double headers.
+All the games in the tournament were played as double headers.